-For more about jurisdictions banning non-competes for low-wage workers, see Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers.
+For more about bans on non-competes with lower-wage workers, see Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers.

-- Utah law prohibits post-employment restrictive covenants with restrictive periods longer than one year, and declares those agreements void (Utah Code §§ 34-51-101 to 34-51-301; see Legal Update, Utah Passes Bill Regulating Non-Competes). - Massachusetts bans non-competes for nonexempt workers and interns, and restricts the enforceability of non-competes for all other workers, but exempts non-solicits and other restrictive covenants from the statutory requirements (M.G.L. c.
+- Utah law prohibits post-employment restrictive covenants with restrictive periods longer than one year, ≈ and declares those agreements void (Utah Code §§ 34-51-101 to 34-51-301; see Legal Update, Utah Passes Bill Regulating Non-Competes). - Massachusetts bans non-competes for nonexempt workers and interns, and restricts the enforceability of non-competes for all other workers, but exempts non-solicits and other restrictive covenants from the statutory requirements (M.G.L. c.
 149, § 24L).

-Some state laws define the parameters of temporal reasonableness by providing a rebuttable presumption that durations of certain time periods are unreasonable or unreasonable (see, for example, § 542.335, Fla.
+Some state laws define the parameters of temporal reasonableness by providing a rebuttable presumption that durations of certain time periods are presumptively reasonable or unreasonable (see, for example, § 542.335, Fla.
 Stat.; Ga.
 Code Ann. § 13-8-57).